tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

 ---
-title: The Zettelkasten GRID System
+title: The GRID System for Frictionless Zettelkasten Organisation
 description: The GRID system is a framework for frictionless organisation of a Zettelkasten.
 It defines a set of rules for note creation and note tagging that suppress the need for content categorisation.
 pubDate: 2024-01-06T19:01:33Z
 author: tjex